 Control valves can be classified based on their operation as linear control valves and rotary control valves.
 Linear control valves are more suitable for throttling media, high-temperature/high-pressure operations, and larger systems.
 Rotary control valves are used in applications that require tight shut-off.

 Control valves can also be classified based on their number of ports.
 Two-way, three-way and four-way control valves can be used in larger systems.
 Based on application you can find pressure reducing and relieving valves, cryogenic and high-temperature control valves.

-Ball valves are available in many different types.
+In high pressure ball valves manufacturers, ball valves are available in many different types.
 Based on bore size you can find full-bore, reduced bore and v-port ball valves.
 Trunnion mounted ball valves feature an extra connection at the end that holds the stem in place making the valve stronger and leak-proof.
 Floating ball valves feature special seats that cushion the disk providing a tighter seal.

 Double block and bleed ball valves feature two isolation valves and one vent valve.
 They provide tight shut-off and guarantee the safe and smooth operation of the rest of the system .
 Ball valves may have a one-piece, two-piece, or three-piece construction.
 They may have top-entry or side-entry and flanged, welded, or threaded end connections.

 How to Select the Right Valve for Your Business?

 Type of Media

 Type of Operation

 Cost of Valve

 Can Ball Valves be Used as Control Valves?